sfushidahardy/SSEA-Linear-Algebra-22/README.md

 ### Non-Linear Algebra

 Throughout the course, non-linear algebra activities were scattered between linear algebra activities.
-These were of several types: one was a discrete version of a linear algebra concept, three were algebra activities, and three were more alternative activities designed to be playful and encourage collaboration and communication.
+These were of several types: one was a discrete version of a linear algebra concept, three were algebra activities, and two were playful activities designed to encourage collaboration and communication, and build problem solving skills.

 Early in the course, students worked on _No More Pennies_ in which they determine which values of currency can be attained by using only coins of specified values.
 This can be considered a discrete version of linear combinations and spans.
 > [No More Pennies](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/Non-LinearAlgebra/NoMorePennies)